Understanding HIPAA Incidental Disclosures: Examples and Best Practices

 We keep your IT Systems running and data secure with our proven IT Strategy, Managed Security, and Proactive Support & End User Management.
 Our Strategy focuses on identifying, prioritizing, and recommending the right technology for your organization.
 Our Managed Security includes data backup, device encryption, zero-trust access management, and policies & procedures.
 Our Support includes a live phone help desk, 24/7 monitoring, on-site support as needed, employee onboarding, and asset procurement.

 Proven track record: We have been building our loyal customer base since 2001 in an industry where IT consulting firms come and go.
 Our customers, vendors, and employees stay with us because we build and value long term relationships with them.
-With operations all over the San Francisco Bay Area, eSudo provides reliable IT support to Northern CA-based businesses and beyond.
+With operations throughout the San Francisco Bay Area, eSudo provides reliable IT support to businesses in Silicon Valley and nationwide.
 We’re big enough to offer the facilities, services, and expertise you expect and small enough to provide the support and attention you deserve.

 Quality: We do not sell what we have not used or have tested.
 We recommend industrial and commercial-grade products for small businesses to provide uptime and reliability for our customers.

-Responsiveness: A live person will answer your call, and emergency response time is one hour or less guaranteed.
-We use the most current remote support technology which lets us log in to your computers remotely to address many issues without the need to wait for a technician to come on-site.
+Responsiveness: A live person will answer your call, and emergency response time is within 2 minutes.
+We use the most current remote support technology, which lets us log in to your computers remotely to address many issues without the need to wait for a technician to come on-site.